scylladb/scylladb/.github/ISSUE_TEMPLATE/20-performance-issue.md

 ---
-name: "🏃 Performance Issue"
+name: "🏃 Scylla Performance are not what I expected"
-about: Use this template for reporting a performance issue
+about: Use this template for reporting a suspected performance issue.
 labels: performance
 ---

 **Please make sure that this is an issue related to Scylla performance**